tinkledoomhammer/some-notes/stackedit/Code/Rust/100 Exercises.md

 : omission of explicit lifetime annotations in specific circumstances according to **lifetime elision rules**

 `'_`
-: a placeholder used for lifetimes in methods
+: a placeholder used for lifetimes in methods, makes the lifetime the same as `self`
 ```rust
 fn iter<'a>(&'a self) -> Iter<'a,T>
 // is the same as